cloudant/meteor-couchdb/README.md

 ### database.update(doc,[options],[callback])

 ```
-  Modify a document in the database.
+  Replace a document in the database.
 Returns 1 if document updated, 0 if not.

   Arguments
     doc JSON document with _id field